 We also expect every athlete to do strength training.
-We have scheduled the weight room at Northridge High School after practice on Tuesdays and Thursdays during the summer.
-Anyone on the team is able (and encouraged!) to come and lift with the team on those days.
-Sessions are designed to be completed in 30-45 minutes, so it is not a marathon training session.
+We have scheduled the weight room at Northridge High School after practice on Tuesdays during the summer.
+On Thursday after practice we will be doing bodyweight strength training at the practice location.
+Anyone on the team is able (and encouraged!) to come and lift/train with the team on those days.
+Sessions are designed to be completed in 30 minutes, so it is not a marathon training session.
 If that doesn't work, we expect athletes to do a strength training routine on their own.
 We will have both bodyweight and weighted options for them to do.
 While we are not trying to turn runners into bodybuilders, gone are the days when runners didn't do strength training.
 Lifting is a part of NRXC's training, not just an optional addition.
 If there are physical limitations that make this impossible, please come and talk to one of the coaches.

 Every athlete will be expected to track their mileage and communicate regularly with the coaches, both by sending in weekly mileage and by a short one-on-one meeting with one of the coaches during an assigned day each week.
-Mileage tracking will be done via a Google Sheet to which the athlete, the coaches, and you, as the parent, will be given access.
+Mileage tracking will be done via a Google Form, which the athletes are expected to submit each weekend.